General · · 18 min read

 Establish Production, Distribution, and Sales Channels

-Begin by evaluating your production capacity, which is essential when considering how to start a wine company, ensuring it aligns with your business model and market demand.
+Begin by evaluating your production strategy, which is essential when considering distribution, ensuring it aligns with your business model and market demand.

-Subsequently, formulate a robust distribution plan that outlines how to start a wine company and how your product will reach consumers.
+Subsequently, formulate a plan that outlines how your product will reach consumers.
 This may involve:

 1. Direct sales through a tasting room